 Champagne tasting in Champagne, France is the perfect day trip from Paris!
 Being less than an hour outside of the city, you get to see a strong contrast of the bustling city of Paris to the quiet and green region of Champagne.

 When I was researching Champagne, it was so hard to find a solid guide on how to get around the area and which champagne houses in Epernay to visit.
 I felt like I spent hours piecing together little bits of information, so to make your life easier, I made a fool-proof guide to Champagne tasting in Champagne!

 I’m assuming you are traveling to France (or at least thinking about traveling to France), if you are reading up on champagne tasting in Champagne.
-Don’t forget to check out my long and wordy 10 day Itinerary to France!
+Don’t forget to check out my guide to The Louvre Museum and my long and wordy 10 day Itinerary to France!
 Spoiler Alert: It includes a day champagne tasting!

 There’s a chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!

 There are two main regions of Champagne, France: Reims and Epernay.
 They both hold great champagne houses and years worth of history, so how do you choose?